XvisionAS/FieldTwin-Integration-Demo/scripts/python/README.md

   subproject that are within a straight line distance from a particular well
 * `get-staged-assets-of-category.py` - prints the list of staged assets in a subproject that have a particular asset category
+* `batch-modify-metadata-value-of-staged-assets.py` - changes the stored value of a
+  particular metadata field on all staged assets in a subproject

 ## Installation